svcaf/2025-AI4Legislation-Public/README.md

 - **Content:** Briefly explain the main problem your project aims to address.
 - **Purpose:** Organizers will use this information to find relevant judges.

-## Submission Deadline and Packages
+## Submission Deadline and Instructions
 - **Deadline:** July 31, 2025 (End of day, Pacific Time)

 Participants must submit a **complete project package** by the deadline to be eligible for judging.
-The submission should include the following components:
+The submission should include the components listed below in a format that is well-documented and easy to follow.
+Incomplete submissions may be disqualified from the competition.
+Please email the submission package (links to required content or as attachments) to info@svcaf.org by the stated deadline below.
+* An example project submissiom email is given here [Example Email](https://github.com/svcaf/2025-AI4Legislation-Public/wiki/Project-Submission:Example-Email)

 ### 1. **Project Code & Implementation**
 - All source code, scripts, and dependencies required to run the project.